ZDroid/XDroid/README.md

 ## Commands

-All commands start with `+` to avoid conflicts with other IRC bots and services.
+Commands start with `+` to avoid conflicts with other IRC bots and services.

 * **+hi** — say *Hi!*
 * **+time** — display current time